CYBER MONDAY

 Depreciation is the gradual decrease in the value of a company’s assets.
-There are a handful of ways that depreciation plays a role in the financial planning of a business, including properly assessing asset values for accurate (and potentially lower) company taxes.
+It can play many roles in a business’s financial planning, including properly assessing asset values for accurate (and potentially lower) company taxes.

 How does depreciation work?

 Depreciation is the process of assets losing value over time.
-Whether it’s a single computer and a desk or a fleet of trucks and a helicopter, every business needs to have assets in order to function.
-Just as a new car loses value when it’s driven off the lot, so do many of the assets needed to run a business.
+Just as a new car loses value when it leaves the lot, so do many of the assets you need to run a business.
+Just remember that different assets depreciate at different rates.

-Businesses get to benefit from capital investment twice: once from the use of the asset, and again from the tax deduction for the asset’s depreciation.
-The IRS allows you to spread the depreciation out over several years, allowing you to claim a deduction the entire time the asset is in use.
+Businesses benefit from capital investment twice: once from the use of the asset and again from the tax deduction for the asset’s depreciation.
+The IRS allows you to spread the depreciation out over several years.
+As a result, you can claim a deduction the entire time the asset is in use.

 • Physical assets can range from office equipment to machinery or vehicles.
 Physical assets depreciate through wear and tear or by becoming outdated.

 • Intangible assets include trademarks, copyrights, patents, or intellectual property.
-Intangible assets can also depreciate, like when a patent or copyright is scheduled to expire.
+Intangible assets can also depreciate, like when a patent or copyright will expire.

 What kinds of assets can you depreciate?